Handmade cards are fun to make and are a lovely personal touch!

 Depending on your skills, you can use software to add your own text, position the graphics and add your own touches.

 If you don’t want to print out your design, you can save it as a jpeg and use it on social media or send via text message.
+The options are endless!

 Well, I hope I have inspired you to have some fun and get creative with DIY Greeting Cards.
 I would love to see your creations—tag me on instagram @taziart and #tazigraphics